Cron jobs are a way of automating tasks that you want done every week/month/day and at a certain time.

 --backup - This will backup your member database.

---clearips - This will clear the hit tracking and rating tracking IP logs
+--clearips - This will clear the hit tracking IP logs

-For example, if you wanted to rerank your member accounts every 30 minutes, you would use the following crontab entry:
+For example, if you wanted to rebuild all of your pages every 30 minutes, you would use the following crontab entry:

-Note that the /full/directory/path/to/ portion would be replaced with the directory path on your server to the directory where the cron.php script is
+Note that the /full/directory/path/to/ portion would be replaced with the directory path on your server to the directory where the cron.cgi script is